Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 Certain types of beans will brew easier and taste better put through the Moka pot than others.
-What are the best coffee beans for Moka pot?

 This article will look at why the Moka pot works better with certain types of coffee beans.